phonix375/opinion-guess/README.md

 SO THAT I can feel connected to my friends during a pandemic

 ## Acceptance criteria
-WHEN I visit the site,
+WHEN I visit the site <br>
-THEN I have an option to join a game, log in or register, WHEN I click on Register,
+THEN I have an option to join a game, log in or register<br>
+WHEN I click on Register<br>
-THEN I am prompted to enter my username, email and password, WHEN I submit the registration form,
+THEN I am prompted to enter my username, email and password<br>
+WHEN I submit the registration form<br>
-THEN I am redirected to the home page and can see my username, WHEN I click on the Login,
+THEN I am redirected to the home page and can see my username<br>
+WHEN I click on the Login<br>
-THEN I am presented with a form to enter my email and password, WHEN I click on a New Game,
+THEN I am presented with a form to enter my email and password<br>
+WHEN I click on a New Game<br>
-THEN I am prompted for the Number of Players,
+THEN I am prompted for the Number of Players<br>
-WHEN I enter the Number of Players,
+WHEN I enter the Number of Players<br>
-THEN I am redirected to the server page with a QR Code and Link, When I click the link or scan the QR Code,
+THEN I am redirected to the server page with a QR Code and Link<br>
+When I click the link or scan the QR Code<br>
-THEN I am redirected to the game page,
+THEN I am redirected to the game page<br>
-WHEN I am on the game page,
+WHEN I am on the game page<br>
-THEN I will be presented with a question,
+THEN I will be presented with a question<br>
-WHEN I answer the question,
+WHEN I answer the question<br>
-THEN I will be able to see the correct answers,
+THEN I will be able to see the correct answers<br>
-WHEN the game ends,
+WHEN the game ends<br>
-THEN I will be able to view my highscore.
+THEN I will be able to view my highscore<br>

 ## Usage
 On the homepage, sign up to create a new account, or login if you already have.
 Once you're logged in, you can either start a game and wait for players to join.
 To join a game, you don't need an account, you just need to scan your QR code.
 Once the game has started, type an answer to each of the questions and wait for all players to answer.
 At the end of the game, highscores will be displayed for all the players.